BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/homeworks/auth.md

 **Login**: First, the user sends their id $id$ and the server responds with the stored salt $\sigma$ to the user.
 Then, the user computes and responds with $c = H(p || \sigma)$ by hashing the password with the salt appended.
 The server will then try for all $\rho \in \{0, 1\}^k$ computing $c' = H(c || \rho)$, and authenticating the user if $c'$ matches the stored value for any $\rho$.

-- Explain why this verification scheme is correct; that is, a valid password should be cleared for login.
+1) Explain why this verification scheme is correct; that is, a valid password should be cleared for login.
-- Explain what could happen if the server only stored $c$ instead of hashing it again to obtain and store $c'$.
+2) Explain what could happen if the server only stored $c$ and used $c$ for authentication instead of hashing it again to obtain and store $c'$.
 Remember that our adversary may have access to our storage and compute.
-- Explain what could happen if the client sent an encryption of $p$ instead of hashing it.
+3) Explain what could happen if the client sent an encryption of $p$ instead of hashing it.
 That is, to log in, a client and a server run key exchange to derive a shared secret $s$, then use symmetric key encryption to encrypt and send $p$.
 Remember that our adversary may have access to our storage and compute.

 # 3) Delegated Trust